 If you interrupt your subscription, you can rejoin anytime at the current rate.

 Your learning rhythm is meant to support your life, not add pressure.
-You can pause your Tango Learning Pass when needed (giving notice before day 1 of the following month) and rejoin anytime.
-And private lessons are always an option to catch up if life happens.
+You can pause your Tango Learning Pass when needed (giving notice up to 5 days before your next payment) and rejoin anytime.
+And private lessons are always an option to catch up if life happens and you want to keep your subscription active.

 Everyone can learn tango, each at their own speed.